project-flotta/project-flotta.github.io/documentation/latest/intro/overview.md

     up.
   - Get logs from workloads and push to a remote server when the connection is up.

-### Device configuration
+### Device Configuration

-Device configuration is a hard part on edge, this is why Flotta trusts RPM-Ostree technology to run updates on the non containerized workloads.
+Device configuration is a hard part on edge, this is why Flotta trusts RPM-OSTree technology to run updates on the non containerized workloads.

 Each device can be configured as a single EdgeDevice CR - where all observability, logs, heartbeats can be set - or can be defined on DeviceSets CR.